Chemotherapy Causes Chronic Nerve Pain in Nearly Half of Cancer Patients

 “I had pins and needles pain in my feet, hands, and mouth.
 My oncologist lowered my dose and I continued the treatment,” she told The Epoch Times.
 But the flare-ups did not go away.

 She was diagnosed with chemotherapy-induced peripheral neuropathy, or CIPN, which affects the nerves outside the brain or spinal cord.
 “Sometimes my feet or hands would have a burning sensation, like a sunburn.
-Pins and needles pain came now and then but gradually became less often.”
+Pins and needles pain came now and then but gradually became less often,” she said.

-Her cancer returned in 2018, and she received CMF (cyclophosphamide, methotrexate, and 5-fluorouracil) chemotherapy.
-She started experiencing more nerve pain halfway through.
-Aufdenberg started using a cane during treatment because of the pain and the need for extra stability.
+Aufdenberg’s cancer returned in 2018, and she received CMF (cyclophosphamide, methotrexate, and 5-fluorouracil) chemotherapy.
+She started experiencing more nerve pain halfway through and began using a cane during treatment because of the pain and the need for extra stability.

 Chemotherapy is considered a first line of treatment for cancers, alongside radiation and surgery for most cancers.
 It targets cancer cells but also damages healthy ones, leading to severe side effects, including nerve pain, which affects nearly 70 percent of patients.